Keeyun Chapman

 College Projection

-Chapman projects as a high-impact, multi-year starter at a Power Four program.
-Given his physical tools and production against strong Alabama 4A competition, he possesses the raw talent to potentially see the field early in his career in specific packages (e.g., red zone, deep threats).
-With refinement to his route running, he has the ceiling to develop into a true No. 1 receiver and the focal point of a passing attack.
+Projects as a high-level multi-year impact starter at a Power Four program.
+Given his physical tools, he has the potential to see the field early in his career, especially in red-zone packages.
+As he refines his route running, he can develop into a true No. 1 receiver capable of being the focal point of a passing attack.
+His body could also fill out to the point where a move to a flex tight end role isn't out of the question, adding to his versatility.

 NFL Outlook